NLPCC 2026 Share Task 6: The Second Shared Task on LLM-Generated Text Detection

 Dataset

 The training set for this task is primarily sampled and adapted from the CUDRT (TIST 2026) dataset (Chinese subset: Complete 25 ratio).
-The test set will be released in the later stages of the competition for teams to verify the effectiveness of their methods and evaluate final performance.
+The Phase 1 and Phase 2 test sets are derived from the Chinese split of the DetectRL-X benchmark (ACL 2026).
 The evaluation dataset is extended and constructed based on the DetectRL benchmark (NeurIPS 2024) framework, containing multiple generation models and domain data to ensure the authenticity and challenge of the evaluation scenarios.

 Training Set